egeda9/new-joiner-challenge/doc/az-function-nodejs-deployment.md

 #### HTTP Trigger

-Mainly they are functions to support de CRUD operations over the Task abstraction.
+Mainly they are functions to support the CRUD operations over the Task abstraction.

 - NewJoinerTaskFunction (GET/POST)
 - NewJoinerTaskGetByFunction (GET)